RL-Group5/Stable-Retro-RL/README.md

 **Detailed Breakdown:**
--Libraries: Uses optuna, retro, and Stable-Baselines3 wrappers to handle environment and PPO logic. make_env() function: Initializes the Retro environment with a specific game state, applies StochasticFrameSkip, and wraps it with DeepMind-style preprocessing (WarpFrame).
+-Libraries: Uses optuna, retro, and Stable-Baselines3 wrappers to handle environment and PPO logic.
+-make_env() function: Initializes the Retro environment with a specific game state, applies StochasticFrameSkip, and wraps it with DeepMind-style preprocessing (WarpFrame).
 Returns an environment constructor.
 -objective(trial): Samples hyperparameters such as:
     -lr: learning rate for actor
     -clr: learning rate for critic